dannycab/phy482msu_s2020/assignments/homework8.md

 8. Suppose now that we add two plane waves, $\mathbf{E}_1$ and $\mathbf{E}_2$, (superposition still works!) to find the total electric field.
 Let $\mathbf{E}_1(\mathbf{r},t) = \mathbf{E}_1 \cos(\mathbf{k}\cdot \mathbf{r} - \omega t + \delta_1)$ and $\mathbf{E}_2(\mathbf{r},t) = \mathbf{E}_2 \cos(\mathbf{k}\cdot \mathbf{r} - \omega t + \delta_2)$ so in this simple case the waves propagate in the same direction.
 Let's say the amplitudes are $\mathbf{E}_1 = E_1\hat{z}$ and $\mathbf{E}_2 = E_2\hat{z}$.
 Use complex notation (taking the real part only at the very end) to find $\mathbf{E}_T(\mathbf{r},t) = \mathbf{E}_1(\mathbf{r},t)+\mathbf{E}_2(\mathbf{r},t)$ in the form $\mathbf{E}_T(\mathbf{r},t) = \mathbf{E}_T \cos(\mathbf{k}\cdot \mathbf{r} -\omega t + \delta_T)$, giving expressions for the total amplitude and phase shift in terms of those from $\mathbf{E}_1(\mathbf{r},t)$ and $\mathbf{E}_2(\mathbf{r},t)$.
 Explicitly check your answer in the special case $\delta _1 = \delta_2$.
 9. Let's examine one more situation, this time $\mathbf{E}(\mathbf{r},t)=\mathbf{E}_1 \cos(\mathbf{k}\cdot\mathbf{r} - \omega t) + \mathbf{E}_2 \cos(\mathbf{k}\cdot\mathbf{r}-\omega t + \pi/2)$,
 in which $\mathbf{E}_1$ is a constant vector equal to $\mathbf{E}_0 \hat{z}$, $\mathbf{E}_2$ is a constant vector equal to $\mathbf{E}_0\hat{x}$, $\mathbf{k}$ is the wave vector $k\hat{y}$ (as before,) and $\omega$ is the angular frequency.
 Find the total $\mathbf{E}(\mathbf{r},t)$.
 Describe how the direction and magnitude of $\mathbf{E}$ changes in time.
 Is this wave linearly polarized?
 Consider all points in space where $\mathbf{k}\cdot\mathbf{r} = 0$ (in this case, how would you describe such a set of points in words?), and describe in words or pictures what your E field looks like.
 Does this help you describe the polarization state?
 (If you look down the axis with the wave approaching you, is the E vector circling CW?
 CCW?
 Or, something else?)

-## 3. Radiation pressure

-On earth, the time-averaged flux of electromagnetic energy ($\langle S \rangle$) from the sun is 0.14 $\text{watt/cm}^2$.
-Consider steady sunlight hitting 1 $\text{m}^2$ of Earth: picture an imaginary box (containing streaming sunshine) striking this area, with a "box height" of 1 light-second.
-There is a certain amount of momentum stored in that box, and in one second, ALL that momentum will strike the 1 $\text{m}^2$ area.

-1. Assuming the EM wave is absorbed (not reflected), what force does that work out to?
-How does the radiation pressure from this light compare to atmospheric air pressure, Comment!
-If the earth reflected the sunlight, how would that affect the radiation pressure (qualitatively)?
-2. What is the net force on the Earth from this radiation pressure, assuming the Earth absorbs all the EM energy?
-Compare this force to the gravitational force of the sun on the earth, and comment.
-3. If I made a 100 kg spacecraft with a 10,000 $\text{m}^2$ large black sail to absorb the sunlight and propel me away from the sun, what would its acceleration be?
-(This is called a solar sail, and there are serious proposals to build such a craft!)
-What are some advantages and disadvantages over conventional spacecraft?

-## 4. Paired Project Problem - Planning your project

-After reviewing the feedback you received on your project idea, work with your partner to consider the plan for the next 5 weeks.
-In doing this answer  the question: How do you intend to structure the work?
-Explain the details of what will be done and who will be doing what.
-The expectation is that you have written 2-3 paragraphs describing the work and a detailed timeline.
-Where applicable you should also describe the roles and responsbilities of each member of the group at different points in the timeline.

-**Each team will turn in a single repository.**

-## 6. Paired Project Problem - Starting your pair project

-This second project can (but doesn't have to) build on the project you just complted.
-It is a team project that you will complete with a partner.
-This project is meant to mimic the common practice of poster preparation and presentation.
-In a nutshell, you will conduct an original modeling project where you analytically and computationally model some E&M phenomenon of your choosing, prepare a poster of the project, and present it to your classmates and me.
-In working on this project, you will be trying to answer the following questions:

-* What is the area of E&M that you are doing research on?
-* What are the questions that you are trying to answer about this area?
-* What theoretical models can be used to answer those questions?
-* What analytical and computational work did you do to answer those questions?
-* What were the resulting predictions that your work produced?
-* What are the limitations of what you have done? * What are some remaining open questions?
-* What did each member of your pair contribute?

-There will be six homework problems to help scaffold your work and poster development.
-In this first homework problem, you and your partner will write up a single document that answers the following questions:

-* Who are the partners in this team?
-* What are you and your partner proposing to do?
-* What area of E&M will you be conducting original calculations for?
-* What source material are you drawing from?
-* What has been done so far and what are you going to do?
-It's ok if it's a solved problem, but you will need to reproduce what has been done and extend it beyond what your reference material offers.

-**As usual, you will turn in this document using GitHub.**